CMPUT301W23T15/QRHunter/doc/product_backlog.md

 <ul>
     <li>Risk Level is a subjective rating of the relative uncertainty around the successful completion of a user story</li>
     <li>Reference (Ildar Akhmetov:https://eclass.srv.ualberta.ca/mod/forum/discuss.php?d=2192749).</li>
-    <l1>We will measure it the same as Story point size, as RL, RM, And RH</li>
+    <li>We will measure it the same as Story point size, as RL, RM, And RH</li>

 </ul>